Personal Injury

 Chris accepts instructions across all areas of personal injury work, including (but not limited to) the areas mentioned below.

 Chris regularly acts in cases involving accidents on the public highway.
 Chris has an excellent understanding of the law concerning highways maintainable at public expense and has written a well-received article on the subject.
+Chris has successfully assisted several Claimants in identifying ancient highways, which can provide crucial assistance in a Highways Act claim.
 Chris maintains a mixed practice (acting for Claimants and Defendants) and is therefore alive to the issues which Claimants and highway authorities can both face.

 Chris regularly acts in cases involving employer’s liability.
 Chris has represented many Claimants bringing claims against their employers and has had a number of important successes.
 Chris has successfully represented prison officers, teachers, warehouse workers, council staff, and more.
-Chris has most recently obtained a six-figure settlement for an electrician injured by an unsafe place of work.
+Chris has recently obtained a significant settlement at JSM for a young man injured through excessively strenuous manual handling.

 Chris regularly acts in cases involving industrial disease.
-Chris has an excellent understanding of the law concerning noise-induced hearing loss (NIHL), hand-arm vibration syndrome (HAVS), and other repetitive strain conditions.
-Chris was instructed in a multi-track claim involving the highly unusual Whole-Body Vibration Syndrome (which may be the first case of its kind).
-Chris has a thorough understanding of the scientific concepts which underpin industrial disease, including (for NIHL) the identification of notches and bulges, the calculation of average noise levels (Leq), the dose-response relationship between noise and hearing loss, and so on.
-Chris has a good understanding of the law concerning limitation (including applications under Section 33 of the Limitation Act 1980).
-Chris is happy to advise on paper and to represent clients at trial (with Chris having an early success in a repetitive strain trial in 2018).
+Chris has extensive experience of cases involving noise-induced hearing loss (NIHL), hand-arm vibration syndrome (HAVS), whole-body vibration syndrome, and cases involving exposure to sensitising chemicals.
+Chris has successfully represented clients in trials and Joint Settlement Meetings.
+Chris draws on his scientific background to gain a deep understanding of the scientific concepts which underpin industrial disease, including (for NIHL) the identification of notches and bulges, the calculation of average noise levels (Leq), the dose-response relationship between noise and hearing loss, and so on.
+Chris also has a strong understanding of the law concerning limitation (including applications under Section 33 of the Limitation Act 1980).
+Chris recently obtained the substitution of a Defendant out of time in an industrial disease claim under CPR 19.6.

 Chris regularly acts in cases involving holiday illness.
 Chris treats these cases with real care and gains results.
 Chris has extensive experience of holiday illness claims on paper and in person (including a notable success in February 2020 in a trial in York County Court, with the Claimant beating a Part 36 offer).
-Chris has an excellent understanding of the case law, including Wood and Wood v TUI Travel Plc [2017] EWCA Civ 11 and others.
+Chris has an excellent understanding of the case law, including Wood and Wood v TUI Travel Plc [2017] EWCA Civ 11, TUI UK Limited v Griffiths [2023] UKSC 48, and others.

 Chris regularly represents clients in criminal injuries compensation appeals.
 Chris has represented a number of clients and has obtained substantial compensation (including £54,950 for an unpleasant brain injury).
 Chris has a thorough understanding of the Criminal Injuries Compensation Scheme and the Social Entitlement Chamber Rules.